2016 Annual Report

-The Planning Board conducted twenty Site Plan Review hearings.
-Fourteen were in conjunction with Special Permits, and six were not.
-These included the Notre Dame fields project, a minor modification to the Lexus project, a modification to the High School fields approval, the installation of a buried seawall and parking lot reconfiguration proposed by the Trustees of the Bathing Beach, a storage shed at the Meadows, installation of a new canopy at a gas station, a building addition for the Hingham Historical Society, a Bed & Breakfast Establishment, a mixed use commercial/warehouse building, and conversion of a retail space into a mixed use residential/commercial building.
-In addition, the Planning Board issued seven Special Permit A3 approvals in conjunction with requests for parking waivers or determinations in accordance with the Town's off-street parking regulations, and one Special Permit A3 approval for a Preliminary Flexible Residential Development.
+The Planning Board conducted twenty-two Site Plan Review hearings.
+Fourteen were in conjunction with Special Permits, and eight were not.
+These included the redevelopment of the Lincoln Building, a series of changes at the Derby Street Shoppes, and modifications to the Hingham Shipyard residential units.
+There were also approvals related to the expansion or modification of existing buildings and businesses in town.
+In addition, the Planning Board reviewed thirteen Special Permit A3 approvals in conjunction with requests for parking waivers or determinations in accordance with the Town's off-street parking regulations, and one Special Permit A3 approval for a Preliminary Flexible Residential Development.

 Joint hearings were conducted between the Planning Board and the Zoning Board of Appeals regarding applications for a Special Permit A2, and the related Site Plan and/or Special Permit A3 on an as needed basis.
-Together the Boards permitted additional antennae at an existing PCS location, an excavation and grading project at a residential location, a Bed and Breakfast Establishment, minor modifications at the Meadows Condominium, and the Herb Chambers Lexus Dealership.
-They also permitted both a major and a minor modification at the Hingham Shipyard, as well as a modification at the Derby Street Shoppes, and the reuse of 425 Lincoln Street.
+Together the Boards permitted the Lincoln Building redevelopment, and a changes to Derby Street Shoppes to approve the Capital One Café, and the removal of parking spaces by Burton’s Grill.
+They also permitted a major modification at the Hingham Shipyard.

-The Planning Board reviewed eight Form A (Approval Not Required) plans and endorsed seven of them for lot line changes, land swaps between adjacent parcels, or the creation of new lots.
-One Form A submittal was withdrawn.
-The Planning Board also acted on one new Preliminary Subdivision, one Definitive Subdivision application, and two applications for modifications to existing subdivisions.
-Residential development on approved subdivision and infill lots, and in approved multifamily developments continued with activity at Baker Hill, Weathervane, Back River, Black Rock and Hewitt's Landing.
-Back River, Black Rock, and Hewitt's Landing are essentially completed, and, the Baker Hill subdivision is nearing completion.
-Construction at Damon Farms is progressing steadily, and construction is preparing to start on two of the three new houses at the recently approved Lewis Court subdivision.
+The Planning Board reviewed seven Form A (Approval Not Required) plans and endorsed six of them for lot line changes, land swaps between adjacent parcels, or the creation of new lots.
+One Form A submittal was ultimately withdrawn.
+The Planning Board also acted on one Definitive Subdivision and two applications for modifications to existing subdivisions.
+Residential development on approved subdivision and infill lots, and in approved multifamily developments continued with activity at Baker Hill, Lewis Court, and Weathervane.
+Both Lewis Court and the Baker Hill subdivisions are nearing completion.
+Construction is underway at the recently approved 901 Main Street Definitive Subdivision.

-As with recent previous years, 2015 was marked by productive and collaborative relationships between the Planning Board and a variety of other Town boards and committees, including the Board of Selectmen, the Zoning Board of Appeals, and the Conservation Commission.
-Planning Board members or their designees continue to play an active role as members of several Town committees, including the Community Preservation Committee, Open Space Committee, Trails Planning working group, Development and Industrial Committee, Traffic Committee, South Hingham Study Group and the newly re-formed Harbor Development Task Force.
+As with recent previous years, 2016 was marked by productive and collaborative relationships between the Planning Board and a variety of other Town boards and committees, including the Board of Selectmen and the Zoning Board of Appeals.
+Planning Board members or their designees continue to play an active role as members of several Town committees, including the Community Preservation Committee, Open Space Committee, Development and Industrial Committee, Traffic Committee, South Hingham Study Group and the newly re-formed Harbor Development Task Force.